 Stretching our muscles and hearts, we partner with local organizations to help communities in the district of Nuwakot rebuild schools and other critical infrastructure.
 In our addition to hand-on community work, we will help class 10 students prepare for their School Leaving Certificate, a critical end of high school exam that determines future job prospects.
 Through thoughtful grammar instruction, conversation practice, and exciting games, we will help equip students with the skills and confidence needed to tackle the English portion of their exam.

-Keep scrolling to learn more about our service trip to Nepal and how you can make a real difference this summer!
+Keep scrolling to learn more about our teen community service trip to Nepal and how you can make a real difference this summer!

 The ultimate thing not to miss in Nepal: an unequaled scenic and cultural experience with a hilltop view of the world’s greatest and most inspiring mountain range.
 Nagarkot is the classic viewpoint outside Kathmandu; Sarangkot outside Pokhara.

 One of three royal cities in the valley, Patan is a destination for enthusiasts of the fine arts.
 Wood and stone carvings, metal statues, ornate architecture including dozens of Buddhist and Hindu temples, and more than 1,200 monuments await.
 The city--known for its rich tradition of arts and handicrafts--is even the birthplace of master craftsmen and artists such as Arniko and Kuber Singh Shakya.